cblessing24/sinzlab-tools/README.md

 ## Usage

-You can access the cli with the following command:
+1. Run the image in interactive mode:

-``docker run --rm --env-file .env --entrypoint sinzlab_tools sinzlab-tools``
+    ``docker run -it --rm --env-file .env sinzlab-tools``

+2. Run the following command inside the container to access the cli:

+    ``sinzlab_tools``